DAIRY

 One percent milk has organic low fat milk, vitamin A palmitate and Vitamin D3.

-What is troubling about the long list of ingredients in the almond milk?
-The source of protein (almonds) is not high quality protein (it lacks some essential amino acids).
-Cow's milk has casein and whey proteins that are made up of all the essential amino acids that humans need.
-Casein and whey are high quality, easily absorbed proteins.
+The source of protein (almonds) is not high-quality protein (it lacks some essential amino acids).
+Cows milk has casein and whey proteins that are made up of all the essential amino acids that humans need.
+Casein and whey are high-quality, easily absorbed proteins.
 Whey is another protein and the solid part contains the cheese.
-The Contra Diet recommends fresh cheese like ricotta and aged cheeses made with animal rennet like Parmigiano Reggiano (Parmesan), Manchego and cheddar.
+The Contra Diet recommends fresh cheese like ricotta and aged cheeses made with animal rennet like Parmigiano Reggiano (Parmesan), Manchego, Gouda and Comte.

 The carbohydrate in the almond milk is a maltodextrin, which is a sugar substitute extracted from starchy foods.
-A study by Laudisi et al1 shows that maltodextrin promotes inflammation of the intestine.
-On the other hand, the sugar in milk (lactose) is also a sweetener but more importantly it enhances the absorption of calcium, which is vitally important for your health.
+A study by Laudisi, et al., shows that maltodextrin promotes inflammation of the intestine.
+On the other hand, the sugar in milk (lactose) is also a sweetener but, more importantly, it enhances the absorption of calcium, which is vitally important for your health.
 You may be attracted to the plant milks because they are sweet and flavored.
-If you want to change the taste of milk you could try adding vanilla and coffee and/or if you want a sweetener, you could add honey or sugar..
-Check out our Milk Recipe ..
+If so, consider adding flavor to your milk by adding vanilla and coffee and/or if you want a sweetener, you could add honey or sugar.
+Check out our Milk Recipe.

 The fat from almonds is 15% polyunsaturated unstable fat that can oxidize and produce free radicals causing damage to cells and enzymes.
 Milk contains predominantly saturated and monounsaturated fats (which are stable fats) with a small amount (3%) of polyunsaturated fat.
 The stable fats in milk are much better for you, and your body lets you know that because your hunger and food cravings are satisfied.

-For one thing, we are confronted with an onslaught of marketed drinks ranging from fancy fruit juices to huge varieties of sodas and flavored waters, to plant-based “milks”.
-And don’t forget the staggering variety of coffee drinks at the local coffee shop!
-Many of us love to meet up for coffee and conversation with friends, colleagues,and family.
+For one thing, we are confronted with an onslaught of marketed drinks ranging from fancy fruit juices to huge varieties of sodas and flavored waters, to plant-based “milks," as well as the staggering variety of coffee drinks at the local coffee shop!
+Many of us love to meet up for coffee and conversation with friends, colleagues, and family.
 When you are enjoying a coffee klatch, consider ordering a latte containing just coffee with cream and sugar.
 Keep it simple and chemical free.
 Many commercial drinks are cleverly marketed and are cheaper and easier to produce than those made with fresh milk.
 They have a long shelf life and high profit margin.
-Milk, on the other hand, is labor intensive because it is produced by an animal on a farm and milk also has a shorter shelf life.
+Milk, on the other hand, is labor-intensive because it is produced by an animal on a farm and milk also has a shorter shelf life.

 For years milk was the main drink of children and a popular drink for adults as well.
 Milk was served at every meal and snack.
-In the 1930s First Lady Eleanor Roosevelt greeted children at the White House with the question, “ Have you had your milk today?”
-In the 1940s people drank milk 3,4 or 5 times a day.
+In the 1930s, First Lady Eleanor Roosevelt greeted children at the White House with the question, “ Have you had your milk today?”
+In the 1940s, people drank milk 3, 4 or 5 times a day.
 An evening meal could be bread or crackers soaked in milk.
-Up and into the 1950s children in school had milk for their morning and afternoon snacks as well.
-In the recent past adults have come to believe that they have outgrown their need for milk.
-Now we have come to think “Milk is for kids!”
+Up and into the 1950s, children in school had milk for their morning and afternoon snacks as well.
+In the recent past, adults have come to believe that they have outgrown their need for milk.
+Now, we have come to think that “Milk is for kids!”
 Marketing is a powerful tool.

-Let us address these fears.
-Allergic reactions are often caused by the natural bacteria in milk, which is why we recommend drinking ultra-pasteurized milk (most brands are) that kills those bacteria and aids in eliminating bloating and gas symptoms.
+Allergic reactions are often caused by the natural bacteria in milk, which is why we recommend drinking ultra-pasteurized milk (most brands are) for those who cannot tolerate raw or pasteurized milk.
+Ultra-pasteurized kills bacteria and aids in eliminating bloating and gas symptoms.

 Mucus forming can happen when milk starts healing the digestive system.
 This healing can change the peristaltic rhythm which in turn can alter the bacteria that can create mucus.
 This can happen as your body adjusts.
 Your body adapts within a period of several days to a couple of weeks most of the time.